naonak/zockimate/README.md

 # Zockimate

 A Docker container manager with versioning capabilities, automated updates, and rollback features.
+This project is designed and optimized to work on TrueNAS Scale, taking advantage of its native ZFS integration and container management capabilities.

 ## Features
 - Automated container updates with safety rollback